droidian-berb/adaptation-xiaomi-vayu/README.md

 A log registry is writed every time the bluetooth service is autorestarted (/var/log/droidian-adaptation/droidian-adaptation-bluetooth-inotify-autorestart.log)

-### droidian-adapt-fix-appstreamcli-apt-glib-stdout.service
+#### droidian-adapt-fix-appstreamcli-apt-glib-stdout.service
 This service hides some glib error messages in stdout when appstreamcli is called by apt-update

-### droidian-adapt-fix-phosh-brightness-xiaomi-vayu.service
+#### droidian-adapt-fix-phosh-brightness-xiaomi-vayu.service
 Sets the brightness to half after phosh is started since the device is booting with the value to 200 (very low)

+### Tweaks information

+#### droidian-perf.service
+Enable sched tune for cpus management

-### droidian-adapt-twk-ofono-qcom-single-sim-auto-selector.service
+#### droidian-adapt-twk-ofono-qcom-single-sim-auto-selector.service
 Tries to detect and configure the active slot on dual sim qcom devices for single sim configuration.

 NOTE 1: Only tested on xiaomi vayu.
 NOTE 2: Service on testing phase.

-### droidian-perf.service
-Enable sched tune for cpus management
+#### droidian-adapt-twk-apps-desktop-hide.service
+Service that hides the specified app desktop links using NoDisplay=true

+Currently the links list can be edited in /usr/bin/droidian-adapt-twk-apps-desktop-hide.sh